-Report Title Class 2 and 3 Individual Read Performance against the Minimum Percentage Requirement Report Reference 2A.y (reference to be determined following implementation of UNC Modification 0664) Report Purpose To compare Shipper performance in managing their valid meter reading submission for Class 2 and 3 supply points against the Minimum Percentage Requirement at supply point level (not against the UNC portfolio level targets), by reporting on the proportion of the portfolio achieving the applicable Minimum Percentage Requirement, plus the count.
+Report Title Class 2 and 3 Individual Read Performance against the Minimum Percentage Requirement Report Reference 2A.y (reference to be determined following implementation of UNC Modification 0664) Report Purpose To compare performance for each Shipper and Supplier combination in managing their valid meter reading submission for Class 2 and 3 supply points against the Minimum Percentage Requirement at supply point level (not against the UNC portfolio level targets), by reporting on the proportion of the portfolio achieving the applicable Minimum Percentage Requirement, plus the count.
 (Note that the Minimum Percentage Requirement will be reviewed by PAC each year and therefore may change from time to time).
 Expected Interpretation of the report results The aim is to understand whether required UNC minimum standards are being met.
 The report should identify performance across all market participants.
-Report Structure (actual report headings & description of each heading) Monthly non-cumulative report Peer Comparison Identifier Product Class Percentage of the Shipper's portfolio (by count) which met the Minimum Percentage Requirement each month of the report period Industry Performance Percentage Data inputs to the report SSC Peer Comparison Identifier Product Class Individual meter point read performance (percentage of days for which reads were accepted for the month) Minimum Percentage Requirement Number rounding convention To one decimal place History (e.g. report builds month on month) A Rolling 12-month view provided monthly Rules governing treatment of data inputs (actual Sites are excluded if there was a Shipper transfer or Class change (whether initiated by the Shipper or the CDSP) in the month.
+Report Structure (actual Monthly non-cumulative report report headings & Peer Comparison Identifier description of each heading) Product Class Percentage of the Shipper's portfolio (by count) which met the Minimum Percentage Requirement each month of the report period Industry Performance Percentage Data inputs to the report SSC Peer Comparison Identifier Product Class Individual meter point read performance (percentage of days for which reads were accepted for the month) Minimum Percentage Requirement Number rounding convention To one decimal place History (e.g. report builds month on month) A Rolling 12-month view provided monthly Rules governing treatment of data inputs (actual Sites are excluded if there was a Shipper transfer or Class change (whether initiated by the Shipper or the CDSP) in the month.